arshad-khalid/RCSAS-Sports-Academy-System/README.md

-# Real Champions Sport Academy System (RCSAS)

 ## Overview
-**Real Champions Sport Academy** is a rapidly growing sports center in Malaysia that employs numerous coaches to conduct classes across various sports such as Swimming, Badminton, Football, Archery, Gymnastics, Volleyball, Basketball, Cricket, Tennis, and Table Tennis.
-To streamline operations and improve record management, a computerized system is required to handle information about coaches, sports, schedules, and student registrations.
+A computerized system is required to handle information about coaches, sports, schedules, and student registrations for a Sports Academy System.

 ## Objectives
 - Developed a software solution using object-oriented principles.